cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 ---
 title: "Migrate the Leaderboard Module After Production"
 order: 5
-description: A migration for your leaderboard module for your in-production blockchain via state migration
+description: A migration of the leaderboard module for your in-production blockchain via state migration
 tags:
   - guided-coding
   - cosmos-sdk